 1. LCP: Largest Contentful Paint

-LCP means that Google wants the content to load on your website as soon as possible.
-In other words, visitors don’t want to see blank spaces or anything when they land on the web page.
+LCP means that Google wants the content to load on your website immediately.
+In other words, visitors don’t want to see blank spaces when they land on the web page.

 They want to see your main content immediately on the web page.